MattB17/SystemsProgramming/C/Notes/other.md

 `1 << 3` shifts 1 3 positions
 * so `0001` -> `0010` -> `0100` -> `1000` which gives 8

+Flag bits are commonly used when a single variable is used to transmit data about multiple options
+* that variable is an array of bits in which each bit represents an option with 1 being the option is on

 ### Enum
 ```
 enum page_flags {